 Always wash the shirt first, whether it is newly bought or not.

-Wear old clothes. gloves and an apron for an extra protection.
+Wear old clothes. gloves and an apron for extra protection.

 Mix warm baby-bath water, 2 tablespoons of salt, and soda ash (follow instructions on the soda ash package), and soak the shirt in it for about 10 minutes.
 Wring the shirt thoroughly, the drier the better the absorption of colours.

 Lay the shirt down on a flat surface.
-Hold the center either with a rod or simply with your hands and twist it.
+Hold the centre either with a rod or simply with your hands and twist it.